Prospective Graduate Assistant Information

 To better anticipate and serve the changing needs of college students, Student Affairs has cultivated this graduate assistantship program.
 The Division of Student Affairs provides graduate assistantships, as well as exposure to meaningful student development opportunities and professional role modeling.
 Through ongoing professional development, the community model fosters enhanced performance of Student Affairs units as well as a support network for aspiring professionals.
 The GA community promotes collaboration among Student Affairs departments and encourage the integration of best practices in the field.

-There are four unique elements of the Student Affairs Graduate Assistant Program
+Four elements of the Student Affairs Graduate Assistant Program

 Becoming part of the Student Affairs Graduate Assistantship Program provides mentorship opportunities that include a support network of other Division of Student Affairs graduate assistants, faculty and professional staff.